TeamAiSeki/deployLambdaDemo/README.md

 # deployLambdaDemo
-This is an environmental for developing Lambda Function by your local PC.
+This is an environment for developing Lambda Function by your local PC.

 ## Environment requirements
 1. docker